RxJS-CN/RxJS-Ultimate-CN/hot-n-cold-observables.md

 ## Naturally hot observables

 Generally something is considered hot if the values are emitted straight away without the need for a subscriber to be present.
-A naturally occuring example if a hot observable is `mousemove`.
+A naturally occuring example of a hot observable is `mousemove`.
 Most other hot observables are the result of cold observables being turned hot by using `publish()` and `connect()` or by using the `share()` operator.

 # Sharing